 Changes to Tenancy Laws

-The Residential Tenancy Act and the Manufactured Home Park Tenancy Act and Regulation were recently amended.
-It is important that landlords and tenants understand how these changes affect their rights and obligations.
+When the Residential Tenancy Act and the Manufactured Home Park Tenancy Act and Regulation are amended it is important that landlords and tenants understand how these changes affect their rights and obligations.

 Changes to the Residential Tenancy Act and the Manufactured Home Park Tenancy Act around growing and smoking cannabis are coming into force when cannabis is legalized under the federal Cannabis Act and section 14 of the provincial Cannabis Control and Licensing Act is brought into force October 17, 2018: